geoffcoyne/Return-Custom-Array/README.md

 Planed Updates
 2d and 1d arrays for now is just 1d

-If you want to donate
-Bitcoin: 1FBEktfJ3s7K3j8G2CExCkWJGWc8oJ2cZp
+I like doge coin so if you have one or two you want to send me feel free to do so
 Dogecoin: DG5qwWddK7u7Upqmy31fYEa8xbwPp7sL9J